Shrey-Viradiya/White-Box-Attack-PyTorch/ReadMe.md

 ## Instructions

+1. Install required modules from requirements.txt

-1. Run data.py first.
+2. Run data.py first.
 It will download the data and extract it to the format necessary.

-2. Run main.py
+3. Run main.py